 You can add a static route for a destination subnet or host.

-- Type the IP address of the Next Hop.
+- Enter the IP address of the Next Hop.

 - Select the Interface on which you want to add a static route.

-- For MTU, edit the maximum transmission value for the data packets if required.
+- For MTU, edit the maximum transmission value for the data packets if necessary.

 The MTU cannot be higher than the MTU set on the NSX Edge interface.

 Choose a value between 1 and 255.
 The admin distance is used to choose which route to use when there are multiple routes for a given network.
 The lower the admin distance, the higher the preference for the route.

 Table 1.
 Default Admin Distances Route Source Default admin distance Connected 0 Static 1 External BGP 20 OSPF Intra-Area 30 OSPF Inter-Area 110 Internal BGP 200

 An administrative distance of 255 causes the static route to be excluded from the routing table (RIB) and the data plane, so the route is not used.

 By default, routes have the same locale ID as the NSX Manager.
 The locale ID specified here associates the route with this locale ID.
 These routes are sent only to those hosts that have a matching locale ID.
 See Cross-vCenter NSX Topologies for more information.

 - (Optional) Enter a Description for the static route.

 - Click OK.